droideck/ldap-assistant-mcp/README.md

 ---

 **Note:** This is an experimental project under active development.
 Features and APIs are subject to change.
-We recommend using it in local/testing environments until it reaches a stable release.